-Whether you prefer to set strict business hours or permit your team members to set their own schedules, be sure to state your guidelines clearly in your remote work policy.
+Whether you prefer to set strict business hours, or permit your team members to set their schedules, be sure to state your guidelines clearly in your remote work policy.
 Not only does this help everyone adhere to the same guidelines, but it also helps minimize perplexity about expectations.
 Setting schedule requirements from the beginning erases any possible frustration between employees based on time.
-If one employee is allowed to make their own schedule while another is given set hours, that can create an unfair atmosphere.
+If one employee is allowed to make their schedule while another is given set hours, that can create an unfair atmosphere.

 Remote work policies should specify how an employee’s productivity will be measured.
-Productivity can be measured based on the amount of time spent on the project, number of client interactions, or the number of tasks resolved.
+Productivity can be measured based on the amount of time spent on the project, a number of client interactions or the number of tasks resolved.
 If a remote team member’s responsibilities are not easy to quantify, then a weekly check-in may be needed.

-Additional equipment or software may be required for a remote worker to compete their duties.
-Therefore, employers must state what type of equipment they are willing to supply.
+Additional equipment or software may be required for a remote worker to compete for their duties.
+Therefore, employers must state what type of material they are willing to supply.
 Will the company supply a computer?
 Who will pay for the internet and phone bills?
 Will employees receive an allowance to pay for these services?
 All of these questions should be answered in your remote work policy.